svermeulen/vim-macrobatics/README.md

 # Macrobatics.vim

-Macrobatics is a plugin for vim/neovim with the goal of making macros easier to use.
+Macrobatics is a plugin for vim/neovim with the goal of making vim macros easier to use.

-# Features
+## Features

 * Provides a history of macros, which can be navigated to play previously recorded ones.
 * Makes macros repeatable with the `.` operator.
 * Supports editting existing macros by appending or prepending content to it.
 * Supports nested macros (create macros that play other macros).
+* Supports giving macros a name and then saving them persistently
 * Written in pure vim-script.

-# Installation
+## Installation

 Install into vim using your preferred plugin manager (eg. [vim-plug](https://github.com/junegunn/vim-plug)).

-Note that in order for macros to be repeatable with the `.` key, you will need to install [vim-repeat](https://github.com/tpope/vim-repeat).
+Note that in order for macros to be repeatable with the `.` key, you will need to also install [vim-repeat](https://github.com/tpope/vim-repeat).

 Note also that this plugin contains no default mappings and will have no effect until you add your own maps to one of the `<plug>` bindings below: